SentientCoffee/Primordial-v2/README.md

 # Primordial v2

-Rewrite of Sedna Games' _Primordial_ in Odin with a Vulkan engine.
+Rewrite of Sedna Games' _Primordial_ in JAI with a Vulkan engine.